 The percentages reflect beneficial ownership immediately after the completion of this offering as determined in accordance with Rule 13d-3 under the Exchange Act and assumes common shares are outstanding following the completion of this offering.
-The percentages assume no exercise by the underwriter of its over-allotment option to purchase up to an additional common shares within 30 days after the date of this prospectus.
+The percentages assume no exercise by the underwriter of its over-allotment option to purchase up to an additional our common shares within 30 days after the date of this prospectus.
 The address for all beneficial owners in the table below is Ellington Residential Mortgage REIT, 53 Forest Avenue, Old Greenwich, CT 06870 other than Messrs.
 Blitzer and Chee and Blackstone Tactical Opportunities EARN Holdings L.L.C., each of whose address is c/o The Blackstone Group LP, 345 Park Avenue, New York, NY 10154.

 Common Shares Outstanding

-Immediate this Of Immediately After this Offering
+Immediately Prior to this Offering Immediately After this Offering

 Name of Beneficial Owner Number of Shares Beneficially Owned Percent of all Shares Number of Shares Beneficially Owned Percent of all Shares

-Michael Vranos (1) 75,000 4.8%
+Michael Vranos (1) 75,000 5.0%

 Laurence E. Penn

 Mark Tecotzky

 Paul Asaro

 Daniel Margolis

 David S. Blitzer

 Menes O. Chee

 Blackstone Tactical Opportunities EARN Holdings L.L.C.
-1,500,000 95.2%
+1,500,000 95.0%

 VC Investments L.L.C.
-(1) 75,000 4.8%
+(1) 75,000 5.0%

 All trustees, trustee nominees and executive officers as a group 1,575,000 100%

-(1) Represents common shares held directly by EMG Holdings, L.P., or EMGH, VC Investments L.L.C., or VC, and Michael W. Vranos each has shared voting and dispositive power over these shares.
+(1) Represents common shares held directly by EMG Holdings, L.P. ("EMGH").
+EMGH, VC Investments L.L.C. ("VC") and Michael W. Vranos each has shared voting and dispositive power over these shares.
 VC is the general partner of EMGH.
 Mr. Vranos is the managing member of, and holds a controlling interest in VC.